 Urban Development and Planning in Eastern Europe

 Urban Development and Planning in Eastern Europe examines the relationship between planning (the ideal) and development (the real) and how local contexts and contested multiscalar agendas influence both.
-In this module, students focus on the economic, political, and social challenges of East Central European cities based on the core cases of Budapest, Bratislava, and Ljubljana.
-Invited experts contribute to a wider understanding of post-socialist cities such as Budapest, Prague, Cluj, or Zagreb.
+In this module, students focus on the economic, political, and social challenges of East Central European cities based on the core cases of Bratislava and Ljubljana.
+Invited experts contribute to a wider understanding of post-socialist cities such as Budapest, Prague, or Brno.
+Study tours to Bratislava and Ljubljana allow students to learn about urban planning & development on-site, with theoretical and practical knowledge further improved under the supervision of local professionals and experts.
+Special emphasis is given to joint discussions in different case study areas.
+An individually written research paper on a specific topic, and consisting primarily of a literature review and discussion, serves as the final exam.

 Urban Analysis III